 Net Revenues.
 Our total net revenues increased significantly from \$7.0 million for the six months ended June 30, 2005 to \$26.0 million for the six months ended June 30, 2006.
 The increase was due primarily to a significant increase in net revenues generated from the sale of our solar module products from \$6.6 million for the six months ended June 30, 2005 to \$26.0 million for the six months ended June 30, 2006, which as a percentage of total revenues also increased from 93.9% to 99.7%.
 There was a significant decrease in other net revenues generated from our implementation of solar power development projects from \$428,417 for the six months ended June 30, 2005 to \$67,834 for the six months ended June 30, 2006, primarily due to our substantial completion of the remaining milestones in the "Solar Electrification for Western China" project in 2005.
 The volume of our solar module products sold increased from 1.4 MW for the six months ended June 30, 2005 to 6.2 MW for the six months ended June 30, 2006.
 Among our solar module product categories, the increase was driven primarily by sales of our standard solar modules.
-Net revenues from the sale of standard solar modules increased from \$3.9 million for the six months ended June 30, 2005 to \$2.006 with an increase in volume from 1.0 MW for the six months ended June 30, 2005 to 5.9 MW for the six months ended June 30, 2005 to \$1.6 million for the six months ended June 30, 2006 with an increase in volume from 1.0 MW for the six months ended June 30, 2005 to 5.9 MW for the six months ended June 30, 2005 to \$1.6 million for the six months ended June 30, 2006.
-This decrease in wolume from 0.4 MW to 0.3 MW for the six months ended June 30, 2006.
+Net revenues from the sale of standard solar modules increased from \$3.9 million for the six months ended June 30, 2005 to \$24.4 million for the six months ended June 30, 2006 with an increase in volume from 1.0 MW for the six months ended June 30, 2005 to 5.9 MW for the six months ended June 30, 2006.
+Net revenues from the sale of specialty solar modules and products decreased from \$2.2 million for the six months ended June 30, 2006 to \$1.6 million for the six months ended June 30, 2006 with a decrease in volume from 0.4 MW to 0.3 MW for the six months ended June 30, 2006.
 This decrease was primarily as a result of the completion of one of our large specialty solar module product contracts in mid-2005.

 The significant increase in the volume of our products sold was driven primarily by a significant increase in market demand for our standard solar modules, in particular in Germany and Spain.
-The average selling price of our standard solar modules rose from \$3.98 per watt for the six months ended June 30, 2005 to \$4.09 per watt for the six months ended June 30, 2006.
+The average selling price of our standard solar modules rose from \$3.98 per watt for the six months ended June 30, 2006.
 The average selling price of our specialty solar modules and products decreased from \$5.07 per watt for the six months ended June 30, 2005 to \$4.87 per watt for the six months ended June 30, 2006, primarily due to a change in the product mix of our specialty solar modules as one of our large specialty solar module contracts ended in mid-2005 and, as a result, a larger percentage of the specialty solar modules and products that we sold in the six months ended June 30, 2006 consisted of smaller-sized modules sold to Chinese domestic customers that were less complex and commanded a lower average selling price per watt.
 The prices that we charge for specialty solar modules and products are not directly comparable from period to period nor between different products.
 See "- Product Mix and Pricing."